It Takes Two (game show): NBC

 The original series replaced the Ed McMahon game show Snap Judgment and ran against sitcom reruns on CBS.
 Numerous NBC affiliates tape-delayed or preempted the show in favor of local homemaker's shows or syndicated programming, although the series ran over a full year due to its popularity.
 On Monday, August 3, 1970, the show was replaced by Dinah's Place, a women's talk/variety/homemaker's half-hour hosted by entertainer Dinah Shore.

-1997
+The Family Channel

-The revival ran on The Family Channel from March 10 to May 30, 1997 and was hosted by Dick Clark (who appeared on the NBC series with his wife) with Burton Richardson announcing.
+The revival ran on The Family Channel from March 10 to May 30, 1997, and was hosted by Dick Clark (who appeared on the NBC series with his wife) with Burton Richardson announcing.

 The series was produced by Mark Phillips Philms & Telephision with Phillips serving as Executive Producer.
-Rich de Michele was producer while Gary Jonke was the writer.
+Rich de Michele was producer while Gary Jonke was the writer and was also the last game show to premiere under The Family Channel until the network became FOX Family Channel in August 1998.

-Episode status

-The status of the NBC version is unknown and largely believed to have been destroyed due to network practices of the era, with the videotapes wiped and re-used.
-However, three episodes are held by private collectors, and the October 27, 1968 pilot is held by the UCLA Film and Television Archive.
-The circulating episodes are also available for viewing on YouTube.